farrelvarian/realtime-react/README.md

 ## About The Project

-E-commerce website focus on fashion that brings together sellers and customers.
-It has search, sort, product detail and my bag features for customers as well as add, update and delete products for sellers.
-Built using ReactJS, ExpressJS and MySQL.
+A realtime chat website that allows users to communicate via chat in real time.
+It has search, chat, and user profile features for users.
+Built using ReactJS, ExpressJS, MySQL and Socket.io.xpressJS and MySQL.

 <p align='center'>
    ·